 The lotus: Ganesha is often seen holding a lotus in his hand.
 The lotus signifies that one must live in the world without being affected by earthly temptations, just as a lotus, though growing in water remains unaffected by it.

 The goad: Sometimes Ganesha is seen holding an elephant goad or Ankusha.
 This is a reminder that within all of us is animal power waiting to be encouraged and the same needs to be restrained too, that is, there needs to be a balance in life to achieve happiness.
-There is also the belief that with the goad Ganesha propels mankind forward on towards the eternal path and removes obstacles that come in the way.
+There is also the belief that the goad Ganesha propels mankind forward towards the eternal path and removes obstacles that come in the way.

-The modak: It is believed that Ganesha is very fond of this sweet steamed dumpling called the “modak”.
+The Modak: It is believed that Ganesha is very fond of this sweet steamed dumpling called the “Modak”.
 It is made of rice flour dough that is shaped like a small bag which contains a mixture of jaggery, coconut and sesame seeds.
-The shape of the modak resembles a bag of money which is a symbol of wealth.
-It is believed that the modak is shaped like an upward pointing triangle which in Tantric art represents spiritual reality.
-Thus the modak has the aesthetics of material reality but the geometry of spiritual reality.
+The shape of the Modak resembles a bag of money which is a symbol of wealth.
+It is believed that the Modak is shaped like an upward-pointing triangle which in Tantric art represents spiritual reality.
+Thus the Modak has the aesthetics of material reality but the geometry of spiritual reality.

-The prasad: The prasad near the feet of Ganesha denotes that the whole world is at his feet and that he bestows wealth and prosperity upon his devotees.
+The Prasad: The Prasad near the feet of Ganesha denotes that the whole world is at his feet and that he bestows wealth and prosperity upon his devotees.
 A variety of fruits associated with wealth and prosperity are offered to Ganesha as Prasad too; such as banana, coconut, sugar cane, wood apple, and rose apple.

 Blessings: The lower right hand is shown in a blessing pose, which signifies that Ganesha always blesses his devotees.

 The large stomach: The large stomach signifies that a perfect individual must have a large capacity to face all pleasant and unpleasant experiences of the world.
-In material terms, Ganesha’s large stomach indicates success with least effort and also affluence.
+In material terms, Ganesha’s large stomach indicates success with the least effort and also affluence.
 A snake is seen wrapped around Ganesha’s stomach which symbolizes retention and regeneration.